TheSpaceDevs/.github/profile/README.md

 <a href="https://thespacedevs.com/llapi">Launch Library 2 API</a>, is
 **Falcon 9 Block 5 | OneWeb 16**.
 It is scheduled to be launched by *SpaceX*
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/us.svg" />
-from *<a href="https://en.wikipedia.org/wiki/Kennedy_Space_Center_Launch_Complex_39#Launch_Pad_39A">Launch Complex 39A</a>, Kennedy Space Center, FL, USA*
+from *<a href="https://en.wikipedia.org/wiki/Cape_Canaveral_Air_Force_Station_Space_Launch_Complex_40">Space Launch Complex 40</a>, Cape Canaveral, FL, USA*
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/us.svg" />
 at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20230109T044500">2023-01-09 04:45:00 UTC</a>.
 Until
-then, this pad will have been used for 155 out of 213 launches from this location.
+then, this pad will have been used for 164 out of 869 launches from this location.
 The launch status is currently *TBC* 🟨 .
 The mission type is
 *Communications* and the payload will be injected into *a Polar Orbit